NormalVR/Normcore-Samples/README.md

   * Using [ParrelSync](https://github.com/VeriorPies/ParrelSync) to open another editor window

 # Building the samples
-Follow the steps in [this page](~Docs/Building.md) if you'd like to build and deploy the projects on a platform of your choice.
+Some platforms (namely XR platforms) require extra configuration steps.
+Follow the steps in [this page](~Docs/Building.md) for more info.

 # Troubleshooting
 See [this page](~Docs/Troubleshooting.md) for common questions and answers.

-# Versions
-The Unity projects in this repo are currently using:

-* Unity 2022.3.37f1
-* Normcore 2.12.1
-* OpenXR plugin by default
-* Built-in render pipeline (BiRP)